mahgouba/inventoryMaster-2/replit.md

 - ✅ Fixed all TypeScript compilation errors and LSP diagnostics issues
 - ✅ Database deployment ready - awaits DATABASE_URL configuration for production use

-### Latest Replit Environment Migration - Complete Success with Database Export Fix (July 31, 2025)
+### Latest Replit Environment Migration - Complete Success with UI Cleanup (July 31, 2025)
 - ✅ Successfully completed migration from Replit Agent to standard Replit environment
 - ✅ All required packages installed and verified working (Node.js 20, tsx, all dependencies)
 - ✅ Application running smoothly with Express server on port 5000